Pak Sha O

 Pak Sha O (白沙澳) is an area and a village of Sai Kung North, in Tai Po District, Hong Kong.

 Administration

 Pak Sha O and Pak Sha O Ha Yeung (白沙澳下洋) are recognized villages under the New Territories Small House Policy.

 History

+Pak Sha O Village, located south of Pak Hoi Ha in Sai Kung, New Territories, has a history dating back to the 17th century.

 It has been reported that the villages of Sham Chung, Lai Chi Chong and Pak Sha O had historically close social ties.

 At the time of the 1911 census, the population of Pak Sha O was 117.
 The number of males was 52.

+In 1799, a Hakka family surnamed Yung arrived in Hong Kong from mainland China and settled in Sai Kung's Hoi Ha.
+A descendant of the Yung family, Yung Shi-chiu, dissatisfied with the crowded housing, relocated his family to nearby Pak Sha O Ha Yang in 1918, establishing a large mansion and renaming it "King Siu Sai kui" His close friend and fellow Hakka, Ho Yi-ko, built the Ho Clan House in Pak Sha O Village across the street, establishing his home there.
+However, in the 1970s, the government constructed the High Island Reservoir and a dam at Hoi Ha, significantly reducing the flow of the Pak Sha O River, a phenomenon known as "water diversion."
+Farmland became uncultivable, forcing villagers to leave their homes and some even emigrate.

 Chapel

 Pak Sha O is the site of the Immaculate Heart of Mary Chapel (聖母無玷之心小堂).
 A first chapel was built in Pak Sha O in 1880 on another site.
 The conversion of Pak Sha O into a Catholic village partly resulted from the desire of the villagers to combat the harassment of the tax-lords of Sheung Shui.
 The current chapel was built between 1915 and 1923.
 The site is now used as a training campsite by the Catholic Scout Guild.